donatj/mpo/README.md

 Simple Go JPEG MPO (Multi Picture Object) Decoder - Library and CLI Tool

-The library and CLI tool contain the ability to convert MPO to Stereoscopic JPEG as well as various color combinations of Analglyph.
+The library and CLI tool contain the ability to convert MPO to Stereoscopic JPEG as well as various color combinations of Anaglyph.

 A Web UI for this library exists here: